Supporting Special Educational Needs and Disability

 Identification of pupil’s needs

 All our children are treated as individuals and the class teacher will plan an appropriate differentiated curriculum for our children with additional needs to ensure high quality teaching and learning with effective support and resources.
-Clear individual education plans ( I.E.P), assertive mentoring targets and care plans are put into place and reviewed regularly.
+Clear support plans, assertive mentoring targets and care plans are put into place and reviewed regularly.
 A range of carefully tailored interventions are developed, reviewed and evaluated to ensure maximum progress and impact for our children.
-Key assessments ( half termly) ensure that children are on track to meet targets.
+Key assessments ensure that children are on track to meet targets.
 Planning accurately addresses needs.
 Progress, targets and plans are regularly reviewed with parents and children to inform the next steps.